Our Monitor Motion Tests

 First Response Time

-Reading the heatmap is straightforward and fairly easy to understand.
-The left column represents the initial point, and the top row is the RGB target.
+This response time chart is from one of the 72 different transitions.
+Altogether, we compile a heatmap to show the first response time with each transition, and it's color-coded to show how good the results are.
+Reading the heatmap is straightforward: the left column represents the initial point, and the top row is the RGB target.
 So, if you want to know the first response time for RGB 63 to 159, you just need to go to the row with 63 and find the time when it reaches the 159 column (4.0 ms).

-We list an average of all the first response time measurements for each refresh rate.
+In the review, we include an average of all the first response time measurements for each refresh rate.
 We also list the 'Worst 10% First Response Time,' which is the average of the worst 10% of transitions.
+In the case of the Acer, it's 8.0 ms.

 Total Response Time

 As the name suggests, the total response time is the total time it takes for the monitor to reach its target color and stay there.
-Using the same example from above, you can see the total response time for the Acer in the chart, as it stabilizes itself after overshooting.
+Using the same example from above, you can see the total response time for the Acer in the RGB 0-159 chart (9.5 ms), as it stabilizes itself after overshooting.
 It mainly has overshoot in transitions that start at 0 and get brighter, which is why the total response time is different from the first response time in those cases.
-However, many of the transitions have the same total response time as the first response time, meaning there isn't any of this overshoot.
+In most transitions, the total response time is the same as the first response time, meaning there's no overshoot.
 Reading the heatmap is the same as the first response time heatmap.

 The final total response time is given as an average of all measurements.
 We also list the 'Worst 10% Total Response Time,' which is the average of the worst 10% of transitions.

-Until now, we've talked about overshoot and its effect on total response time, but we haven't discussed what it is.
 Overshoot is when the monitor transitions past its color target, even for a few milliseconds, before settling back down to its final target.
-Large amounts of overshoot are distracting and negatively impact the appearance of motion.
+Large amounts of overshoot are distracting and negatively impact the appearance of motion by resulting in inverse ghosting, which you can see below.
+It's most noticeable with the added colors behind the letters, like the purple and magenta behind the green letter R.

 The final RGB overshoot is an average overshoot of all transitions.
 We also list the 'Worst 10% RGB Overshoot,' which is the average of the worst 10% of transitions.

-What it is: A monitor's Cumulative Absolute Deviation (CAD) performance with the refresh rate set to its maximum.
+A monitor's Cumulative Absolute Deviation (CAD) performance with the refresh rate set to its maximum at its native resolution.

 Score components: